Jaden Ivey and the Chicago Bulls

 Develop systems that protect your culture

-If you’re ready to grow as a leader and avoid costly mistakes like this one, let’s work together.
+If you’re ready to grow as a leader, avoid costly mistakes, and lead with both conviction and wisdom, let’s work together.

 See you next Saturday!